tooxie/shiva-server/README.rst

 * album: The album to which this track belongs.
 * bitrate: In MP3s this value is directly proportional to the `sound quality <https://en.wikipedia.org/wiki/Bit_rate#MP3>`__.
-* download_uri: The URI to download this track.
 * id: The object's ID.
 * length: The length in seconds of the track.
 * number: The `ordinal number <https://en.wikipedia.org/wiki/Ordinal_number>`__